 Let's look at what is perhaps the most highly coveted accommodation in the Italian countryside: the farmhouse.
-We talked previously about how the Tuscan villa is an icon, but its rustic cousin is what’s been relentlessly replicated from California to Australia, at vineyards and pizza shops and in your parents’ suburban kitchen.
+The Tuscan villa is an icon, but its rustic cousin is what’s been relentlessly replicated from California to Australia, at vineyards and pizza shops and in your parents’ suburban kitchen.
 “Tuscan farmhouse” has topped many a mood board (and put more than a few interior designers’ kids through college).

 The appeal is understandable.
 The urge to go back to a simpler time and place has a powerful pull, and Tuscany’s top farmhouse hotels are happy to indulge your agrarian fantasies, minus some of the messier bits.
 They’ve replaced the roughest aspects of rural life with first-class service and amenities, and that’s perfectly okay.
 You didn’t come here to toil in the dirt or bathe from a bucket.
 You came to eat and drink like a victorious centurion, and to enjoy a pastoral scene that rivals the one on your parents' dish towels.